 top of page

 This post is a walk-through on how I created a process using python to pull NBA data through the NBA API and analyze player career stats like field goal percentages, points, rebounds and assists.
-In particular, I’ll focus on how I pulled from the NBA API, the pandas.
+In particular, I’ll focus on how I pulled from the NBA API, using pandas.

-Basketball and Data Science!
+Basketball and Data Science using NBA API!

 NBA API Basketball Analytics